bigfix/developer.bigfix.com/site/pages/relevance/guide/client/users.md

 ---
 title: User Inspectors
 ---
+we

-Use these Inspectors to return information about local and current user accounts, including names, logins and passwords and whether they are logged in or not.
+Use these Inspectors to return information about local and current user accounts, including names, logins, and passwords and whether they are logged in or not.

-As of BigFix version 9.5, these are the currently available Inspectors for users:
+In BigFix version 9.5, these are the currently available Inspectors for users:

 - [**active directory local user**](./../../reference/active-directory-local-user.html) to query Active Directory local users.
 They include the distinguished name and groups.
 - [**user**](./../../reference/user.html) to list properties of all users, whether they are logged in or not.